Idrissa Thiam

-Idrissa Thiam (born 2 September 2000) is a Mauritanian professional footballer who plays as a right winger.
+Idrissa Thiam (born 2 September 2000) is a Mauritanian professional footballer who plays for Al Mokawloon Al Arab as a right winger.

 Club career

 Born in Sebkha, Thiam represented ASAC Concorde as a youth.
 On 2 September 2019, he moved abroad and joined Cádiz CF on loan for one year, and was initially assigned to the reserves in Segunda División B.

 On 25 January 2021, Thiam's loan with Cádiz was cut short, and he signed for fellow third division side SCR Peña Deportiva on 11 February.
 He left the latter club in March, without debuting, after his parent club registered him back on the squad.

 On 30 January 2022, Thiam signed a two-year contract with CD Lugo, and was initially assigned to the farm team.

 International career

 In October 2020, Thiam was called up by Mauritania national team manager Corentin Martins for two friendly matches against Sierra Leone and Senegal.
 He made his full international debut on 9 October, coming on as a second-half substitute for Almike N'Diaye and providing the assist for Hemeya Tanjy's winning goal in a 2–1 victory over the former.